 In the earlier years I use a very simple structure of:

-This is obviously a very simplistic break down of a story, but it is a really useful tool for when you are first helping kids to get their heads around structuring a story!
+These sentence scaffolds are obviously a very simplistic break down of a story, but they are a really useful tool for when you are first helping kids to get their heads around structuring a story!
 It helps to set them up for success.

 Here is an example of how this simple scaffold can lead to a simple story: